fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 #### Metadata Selection

 Here, you will be asked to select which columns of your data are metadata (non-sample columns).
 If this metadata includes formula assignment or metabolite compound annotation columns, you can select them in their corresponding spots so they can be used downstream as that.
-Furthermore, you can select a column that contains the neutral mass values of your metabolic features, whether it is the Neutral Mass column created in the previous section or another prepared previously that will be used for `Data Annotation` (if `None` is chosen, `Data Annotation` cannot be performed).
+Furthermore, you can select a column that contains the mass values of your metabolic features, whether it is the `Neutral Mass` or `Probable m/z` columns created in the previous section or another prepared previously that will be used for `Data Annotation` (if `None` is chosen, `Data Annotation` cannot be performed).
 Other metadata will not be used in the analysis.

 After selecting it, either a target will try to be inferred from the name of your samples or it will be taken from your data (if it was present).
 In either case, you can edit your target to your needs, before confirming it and moving to the next section.